 assigned_to_email_address: Email address of the staff member that the student is assigned to.

-- Once your file is prepared, delete any instructions so that the fields are the top row.
+- Once your file is prepared, delete any instructions so that the header fields are in the top row.

 - Click File > Save As > CSV.

-- You will want to use Job Type = users.
+- You will want to use Job Type = students.